US revises down last quarter’s economic growth to 2.6% rate

 The report suggested that the economy was losing momentum at the end of 2022.

-Consumer spending rose at a 1% annual rate last quarter, revised down from a 1.4% increase in the government’s previous estimate.
+Consumer spending rose at a 1% annual rate last quarter, downgraded from a 1.4% increase in the government’s previous estimate.
 It was the weakest quarterly gain in consumer spending since COVID-19 slammed the economy in the spring of 2020.
 Spending on physical goods, like appliances and furniture, which had initially surged as the economy rebounded from the pandemic recession, fell for a fourth straight quarter.

 More than half of last quarter’s growth came from businesses restocking their inventories, not an indication of underlying economic strength.